anik5001/next-js-E-com/README.md

 NEXTAUTH_SECRET=your_random_secret
 NEXTAUTH_URL=http://localhost:3000

 GOOGLE_CLIENT_ID=your_google_client_id
 GOOGLE_CLIENT_SECRET=your_google_client_secret

-✔ You can remove Google keys if not using Google login.
+✔ You may remove Google keys if not using Google login.

 4️⃣ Run the frontend
 npm run dev

-Frontend will start at:
+Your frontend will start at:

 http://localhost:3000